tschaefer/slog-journal/README.md

 **Compatibility**: go >= 1.23

-No breaking changes will be made to exported APIs.
+No breaking changes will be made to exported APIs before v1.0.0.

 ## 💡 Usage